 About Pharmaceutical Bioinformatics

 New methods from systems biology like comparative analyses of genome sequences nowadays provide a better understanding of cell biology.
 This knowledge allows for e.g. optimization of microorganisms in the production of compounds.
 Also, different reactions and effects of therapeutics can be analysed and explained.
 A further area of work of our lab is the evaluation of the vast amounts of data, produced by up-to-date measurement methods and processes of systems biology.

 6th Pharma Relay

 On the 30th of September, 2015, the 6th edition of the traditional Pharma Relay took place at Schlossberg.
-Soon all the information along with photos will be coming Pharma Relay 2015.
+Enjoy the photos and time sheet Pharma Relay 2015.

 Cover Issue of the J. Chem.
 Inf.
 Model.

 Target fishing by cross-docking to explain polypharmacological effects

 On the 16th of September, 2014, the 5th edition of the traditional Pharma Relay took place at Schlossberg.
 Enjoy the report: Pharma Relay 2014.more infos ...